WDI-SEA/project-2-pitches/README.md

 * User will be able to search for exercises with option to add to two lists:
      1. favorite exercises
      2. save for next workout
+* User will be able to go to their own page for favorites and saves
+     * each with their own delete button
+     * saves will have a comment section for user to add notes on when/what type of workout they're saving exercise for

 ## Stretch Goals
 * Use a second API to call for inspirational fitness quotes